Perturbation Analysis of Quantum Reset Models

 The operator $\rho$ is the reduced density operator of the system defined on $\cH$, and $\gamma_l$ characterizes the coupling rate to the reservoir $l$, $l= 1, \ldots, M$.

-For the sake of comparison with our main concern --tri-partite systems-- and to set the notation, we discuss the dynamics of \qrm defined in this simple setup.
+For the sake of comparison with our main concern --tri-partite systems-- and to set the notation, we discuss the dynamics of \qrm defined in this simple setup, \aj{essentially along the lines of \cite{Rose18}}.
 We provide a full description of its generic features, under the following assumptions. \\

 {\bf Gen}:\\ Let $\cH$ be a Hilbert space, with $\dim \cH=N<\infty$.
 The dissipative part of the generator is characterised by \begin{itemize} \item $\{\tau_l\}_{1\leq l \leq M}$ a collection of density matrices on $\cH$, {\it i.e.} $\tau_l\in \cB(\cH)$, with $\tau_l\geq 0$ and $\tr (\tau_l)=1$, for all $l\in {1, \dots, M}$, \item $\gamma_l >0$, $l\in {1, \dots, M}$, the collection of associated non\gh{-}zero rates for the coupling to the $M$ baths. \end{itemize} The Hamiltonian part of the generator, $H=H^*\in\cB(\cH)$, is generic in the spectral sense \begin{itemize} \item $\sigma(H)=\{e_1, e_2, \dots, e_N\}$, consists of simple eigenvalues with associated normalised eigenvectors denoted by $\{\ffi_j\}_{1\leq j\leq N}$, {\it i.e.} $H\ffi_j = e_j\ffi_j$, $j\in\{1, \cdots, N\}$, \item The differences (Bohr frequencies) $\{e_j-e_k\}_{j\neq k}$ are all distinct. \end{itemize} The generator of \qrm is thus the (super-)operator $\cL\in\cB(\cB(\cH))$ defined by